Pineapples Are Rich In The Enzyme Known As Bromelain | Amoils.comtweet

 - We all worry about our eye health, especially as we age, and along with other fruit, pineapple has been shown to help protect against macular degeneration.

-These are the the nutritional values of pineapple as present in 100 grams
+The nutritional values of pineapple present in every 100 grams

 Next time you see pineapples in the fresh produce aisle of your local store, go ahead and buy one or two